|

 ( Champion Margelite Apple Jaque x Ragamour Kisses Forheather)

-As I said, I love a seal mitted.
-Dylan is actually Dougal's uncle so I knew when I was going to view Dylan that he would have that 'special' seal mitted look.
+I love seal mitteds'.
+Dylan is Dougal's (Ch Spiritdancers Dumbledore) uncle so I knew when I was going to view Dylan that he would have that 'special' seal mitted look.
 Again, love at first sight.
 A darling boy who was not very big as a kitten but wow, he has grown into a very large gentleman.
 He has a lovely retrousse profile.
 His eye colour could be better for a seal but I love him.
 A bit like Dougal in that he did not like being shown so his potentially good career was halted.
 He likes nothing better than to play with young kittens and give them an 'uncle Dylan' wash.
 He sleeps on my bed at night and does not get up until I do in the morning.
 He also likes to retrieve his favourite fluffy ball whenever he gets the chance.
 I thank Heather Sabine for this handsome boy.

 Premier Magisragis Gingerbreadjim (66d)